| If you are a creditor that financed the purchase of personal property

 some value and that the Defendant had possession of the property

+at some point prior to suit.
 If the Court concludes that there is a substantial probability

 that the Plaintiff will prevail on the merits at trial, the Court